Periodic Gravitational Lensing with Oscillating Boson Stars: Abstract

 \section{Abstract}

-We show that oscillating (real-scalar) boson stars can act as strictly periodic gravitational lenses and generically host an \emph{oscillating radial caustic}.
-Sources near this caustic cross it every half period, producing achromatic phase-locked photometric spikes synchronized with an astrometric wobble, providing a promising target for time-domain astronomy.
-Event-number estimation indicates a measurable discovery space with current astrometric and high-cadence photometric surveys.
-These predictions rely only on the dynamics of long-lived real-scalar condensates, therefore offering a clean test of self-gravitating quantum fields in curved spacetime.
-The framework extends naturally to self-interacting real scalars (including axion-like particles) and to ultralight vector bosons.
+We show that oscillating (real-scalar) boson stars generically host an \emph{oscillating radial caustic}.
+Sources near this caustic cross it every half period, thereby producing periodic caustic-crossing lensing.
+The resulting observables are phase locked to the lens oscillation: image-pair creation or annihilation, changing image morphology, achromatic photometric spikes, and astrometric motion.
+This signal provides a distinctive target for time-domain astronomy, and its detection would reveal an intrinsically time-dependent compact dark-sector object.
+Event-number estimates indicate a measurable discovery space with current astrometric and high-cadence photometric surveys, while null searches would constrain the abundance of such objects as dark matter.
+The predictions rely only on the dynamics of real-scalar condensates and extend naturally to self-interacting real scalars, including axionlike particles, and to ultralight vector bosons.

-\textbf{Introduction.} Boson stars are self-gravitating condensates of quantum fields whose pressure support is provided not by thermal motion, as in ordinary stars, but by the Heisenberg uncertainty principle and (when present) self-interactions of the field.
-Originally proposed for complex scalar fields in the 1960s~\cite{Kaup:1968zz}, they have since been explored across a wide range of particle-physics models, from ultralight axions to Higgs-portal scalars, and at masses spanning many orders of magnitude.
-Because their spacetime is entirely determined by well-understood quantum and gravitational physics, boson stars serve as clean theoretical laboratories for testing strong-gravity effects and dark-matter phenomenology.
-They also provide a compelling alternative to black holes in certain astrophysical contexts and a natural end-state for dark-matter collapse, making them an object of enduring interest in both high-energy theory and observational astronomy~\cite{Jetzer:1991jr, Schunck:2003kk, Liebling:2012fv, Visinelli:2021uve}.

-A particularly intriguing subset is the class of \emph{oscillating} boson stars, built from a \emph{real} scalar field~\cite{Seidel:1991zh}.
-In the absence of a global U(1) symmetry, the field cannot maintain a static phase; instead, the entire configuration oscillates coherently at a fundamental frequency slightly below the particle mass, giving rise to long-lived, nonsingular, asymptotically-flat solutions known as oscillatons~\cite{Urena-Lopez:2001zjo, Urena-Lopez:2002ptf, Alcubierre:2003sx}.
-This intrinsic time dependence modulates the star's density profile and gravitational potential, imprinting periodic signatures on any passing radiation or orbiting body.
-Such oscillating boson stars therefore offer a unique observational handle: unlike their complex-scalar counterparts, they can in principle be identified through periodic photometric and astrometric signals, providing a new avenue for probing the particle nature of dark matter and the dynamics of self-gravitating quantum fields in curved spacetime.